 Vancouver Family Property Division involves the valuation and then an equal or unequal division of family property and family debt.
-New laws for Vancouver family property division have been in place for over 6 years now and Judges have decided how the rules for family property division and family debt division work.
+Our top rated Vancouver Family Property Division lawyers have set a number of key precedents in this area.
+New laws for Vancouver family property division have been in place for over 9 years now and Judges have decided how the rules for family property division and family debt division work.
 Today, founder Lorne MacLean, QC gives you a simple explanation of the key principles of BC family property division.
 MacLean focuses on international and high net worth family property division cases involving million dollar companies, family trusts, and real estate ventures and has written frequently on the topic.

 Vancouver Family Property Division Lawyers Can Help You Sort Things Out

 Whether you are working to settle a Vancouver family property division and family debt case or you are asking a Judge to decide the issue the following key rules apply: